 About clare press

 Clare Press is the presenter of the Wardrobe Crisis podcast.
-Excellent journalist person, book writer and spreader-of-the-word about slow fashion, Clare is also Marie Claire Australia’s fashion editor-at-large, and Daily Life’s Sustainable Style columnist.
+Journalist, author and spreader-of-the-word about slow fashion, Clare is also Marie Claire Australia’s fashion editor-at-large, and Daily Life’s Sustainable Style columnist.

 Clare has also been a columnist for InStyle, was The Monthly's first fashion critic and began her career as a senior writer at Rolling Stone.
 Her byline has been everywhere from Harper’s Bazaar, Elle and Fashionista, the Sydney Morning Herald, the New York Times Magazine and more.
 She's been on the telly, radio and hosted panel discussions at Australian fashion week.

 Clare is a passionate advocate for responsible fashion, and sits on the Australian advisory board of Fashion Revolution.
 Once upon a time, she ran a vintage store.
 She loves beauty and creativity (and wine and cats) and hates waste, and polyester (unless its recyled).